Term of the Moment

 Definition: dynamic RAM

-The most common type of computer memory and generally available today in the form of synchronous dynamic RAM chips (see SDRAM).
-Most all volatile memory is dynamic RAM because it uses only one transistor and one storage capacitor for each bit.
-It is denser and much less costly than "static RAM," its faster counterpart.
+The most common type of computer memory and generally available today in the form of DDR SDRAM (double data rate synchronous dynamic RAM) chips (see SDRAM).
+Most all volatile memory is dynamic RAM, which uses one transistor and one storage capacitor for each bit.
+Dynamic RAM is denser and much less costly than "static RAM," a faster counterpart used to speed up processing (see cache).

 Dynamic RAM Is a Total Loser

-Unlike non-volatile firmware chips (flash, ROM, EEPROM, etc.), which hold their contents when the power is turned off, both dynamic RAM (DRAM) and static RAM (SRAM) require constant power.
+Unlike the flash memory chips in SSDs that hold their contents when the power is turned off, both dynamic RAM (DRAM) and static RAM (SRAM) require constant power.
+See flash memory.

 The capacitors in a dynamic RAM chip are electrical storage tanks that do a poor job of holding a charge.
-They constantly leak, and the memory chip would lose its content were it not for the refresh circuitry that continuously re-energizes the capacitors approximately 15 times per second.
+They leak, and the memory chip would lose its current state were it not for refresh circuitry that re-energizes the capacitors approximately 15 times each second.
+That refresh turns off when the power turns off.

 In 1968, dynamic RAM was patented by IBM, and the first commercial chips came from Intel and Mostek in the early 1970s with a capacity of 1,000 bits.
+Today, 16GB of dynamic RAM is entry level in most desktop PCs, and that equates to 128 billion bits.
+Gaming PCs often have four times that much memory, and workstations can have 2TB (16 trillion bits) or more.
 See static RAM and memory types.

 A Dynamic RAM Cell